rexcelltrak/webapp-for-testing/README.rst

-This project is only used for demo
+This project is only used for demo.